Yiniau/native-spa-route/README.md

 ## disable Shadow DOM wrapper

-the Shadow DOM wrapper is default provide by `lit`, in some situations it mayte cause problem, use `shadow="false"` could disable it.
-But! it mayte cause more content leak.
+the Shadow DOM wrapper is default provide by `lit`.

+In some cases, it may cause strange problems, such as Antd's pop-up window mounting problem. use `shadow="false"` could disable it.
+But! it may cause more content leak.

 example: